 The designers at Mercedes-Benz opted for a classic vehicle architecture – a front mounted engine driving the rear wheels via a transmission on the rear axle – which appeared relatively conservative compared to its mid-engine rival from Auto Union.
 The in-line eight-cylinder engine originally had a displacement of 3.4 litres and featured supercharging technology that had already fully proven its worth in racing.
 The displacement was later increased to a maximum of 4,740 cubic centimetres and, depending on the version, engine output was between 260 kW (354 hp) and 363 kW (494 hp): allowing a top speed of up to 300 km/h.
 The combination of such a powerful engine with a slim body and independent suspension proved an instant winner.

-For the W 25, Mercedes-Benz opted for a silver finish for the first time.
 How the racing car acquired this livery, which would later give rise to the name of the ‘Silver Arrows’, is one of the great stories from 120 years of motor sport at Mercedes-Benz.
 Legend suggests that the night before its first deployment in the International Eifel Race, while painted in the traditional German racing livery colour of white, the W 25 weighed in at the Nürburgring just a single kilogram over the limit.

 During the evening before the race, racing manager Alfred Neubauer had a brainwave: that the traditional white paintwork should to be removed to produce the necessary weight saving.
 In his memoirs, published in 1958, Neubauer described the overnight scene in the pits: “Throughout that long night, the mechanics scrubbed the beautiful white paintwork from our Silver Arrows.
 When they were put on the scales again next morning they weighed precisely 750 kilos.”